Knitting Stitch: Mock Fisherman's Rib

-If you are a beginner's knitter, tired of garter stitch, and yet, afraid of purls and row repetitions, I have the perfect stitch for you!
+If you are a beginner knitter, tired of garter stitch, and yet, afraid of purls and row repetitions, I have the perfect stitch for you!
 Using only knit stitches, this simple mock fisherman's rib stitch will allow you to add texture to your next project.
 The best part?
-It's reversible (which means both sides look identical the same) and unisex!
+It's reversible (which means both sides look identical) and unisex!
 Get inspired to knit up your first scarf, blanket, and even baby garments.
 Let's get started!

 Continue with this pattern (knit one, knit one below) until the end of the row and for the desired length.
 Sounds easy, right?
 It actually is!